VenusakaVXT/redux-library/README.md

 import Redux from 'redux'
 ```

+*Note: If you don't have **npm** installed, install it and follow the instructions [here](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac)

 # Overview of Redux Library
 Redux helps to separate application state and processing logic.
 It works based on the Flux model, with a single store to store the state and actions to change that state.